INSIGHT UK

 Calls for Immediate Action

-INSIGHT UK has formally called on Vicar’s Green Primary School to:
+INSIGHT UK has formally called on Vicar’s Green Primary School and local and national authorities to:

-- Confirm that Hindu pupils may wear the Tilak-Chandlo, Bindi, Tikka and similar religious symbols;
+• Confirm that Hindu pupils may practice and wear the Tilak-Chandlo, Bindi, Tikka and similar religious symbols just like other faiths are accommodated;

-- Review school policies and staff training to ensure compliance with equality and safeguarding laws.
+• Review school policies and staff training to ensure cultural sensitivities and practices are understood in relation to the Hindu faith and are in compliance with equality and safeguarding laws.

 “This case is not just about one child,” the spokesperson concluded.
 “It is about whether Hindu children in Britain can practise their faith without fear, exclusion, or humiliation.
 Equality before the law must apply to all.”